Changing The Color Of A Signature

 Using a Curves Layer to Invert the Histogram

-- Now use the Eyedropper Tool to measure the start and finish colors as in Steps 2 & 3 of the Color Matching instructions.
+- If the original color in your signature file is not black, then you will have to continue at Step 3 of Color Matching – Part 1.
 On the signature, I would pick the brightest part with a small sample size and remember to sample all layers.

 - Continue to follow the instructions of the Color Matching article with Step 4.